ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex1/README.md

 ![image](ex1img7.png)

-## Exercise 1.3 Preview the generated application
+## Exercise 1.3 Previewing the generated application

 When generation of the application completes, it will be loaded to the projects folder which was opened in the previous exercise.
 Click on the **Explorer** icon in the side panel and you will see that you now have a new **CAP project** with an **SAP Fiori** app.
 The project folder will be called **ai-created-cap**.